-Branch and ATM Requirements BC-10.1.9 All Bahraini retail banks that operate 10 or more branches in the Kingdom of Bahrain must provide at least one branch for serving the disabled customers in line with the requirements in this Module, in addition to the normal branch activities.
-At least one ATM machine must be provided in the branch to serve the disabled customers .
-BC-10.1.10 To ensure an adequate geographical distribution within the Kingdom of Bahrain, the CBB will expect two specially equipped branches within each governorate of the Kingdom.
-The geographical distribution will be coordinated by the CBB.
-BC-10.1.11 With reference to Paragraph BC-10.1.9, the ATM devices must be equipped with technology specially adapted for customers with disabilities where ATMs must: (a) Be wheelchair accessible, ensuring that the ATM is set at an appropriate height and track for movement; and (b) Provide Braille alphabet and voice software technology (talking ATM) for the visually impaired customers.
-Customer Account Numbers BC-10.1.12 Customer account numbers provided for accounts of disabled customers must be identifiable among other customer accounts to ensure that the disabled customers are offered the specialised services as outlined in this Chapter and that all bank staff offers the bank's services accordingly, whether in person or by phone.
-In Branch Services BC-10.1.13 All Bahraini retail banks must provide a special priority desk for disabled customers, clearly designated with a special logo.
+Branch and ATM Requirements

+BC-10.1.9 Bahraini retail banks must provide at least one branch for serving the disabled customers in line with the requirements in this Module, in addition to the normal branch activities.
+At least one ATM machine must be provided in the branch to serve the disabled customers.

+- BC-10.1.10 To ensure an adequate geographical distribution within the Kingdom of Bahrain, the CBB will expect two specially equipped branches within each governorate of the Kingdom.
+The geographical distribution will be coordinated by the CBB. - BC-10.1.11 With reference to Paragraph BC-10.1.9, the ATM devices must be equipped with technology specially adapted for customers with disabilities where ATMs must: - (a) Be wheelchair accessible, ensuring that the ATM is set at an appropriate height and track for movement; and - (b) Provide Braille alphabet and voice software technology (talking ATM) for the visually impaired customers.

+Customer Account Numbers

+BC-10.1.12 Customer account numbers provided for accounts of disabled customers must be identifiable among other customer accounts to ensure that the disabled customers are offered the specialised services as outlined in this Chapter and that all bank staff offers the bank's services accordingly, whether in person or by phone.

+In Branch Services

+BC-10.1.13 Bahraini retail banks must provide a special priority desk for disabled customers, clearly designated with a special logo.
 In addition parking facilities and easy access entrances must also be provided.

-MODULE BC: Business Conduct

-BC-10: Measures and Procedures for Services

-CHAPTER Provided to Disabled Customers by Bahraini
+MODULE BC: Business Conduct CHAPTER BC-10: Measures and Procedures for Services Provided to Disabled Customers by Bahraini Retail Banks

-Retail Banks

-BC-10.1 General Requirements BC-10.1.14 Within the branch itself, special layout and signage must be used to facilitate the movement of disabled customers , including the use of any elevators, should this be the case.
-Training for Bank Staff BC-10.1.15 All Bahraini retail banks must ensure that their staff dealing with disabled customers are enrolled in specialised training to ensure that they are qualified and fully familiar with the use of any specialised technology adapted for such customers and to address any other special requirements in dealing with these customers.
+BC-10.1.14 Within the branch itself, special layout and signage must be used to facilitate the movement of disabled customers, including the use of any elevators, should this be the case.

+Training for Bank Staff

+BC-10.1.15 Bahraini retail banks must ensure that their staff dealing with disabled customers are enrolled in specialised training to ensure that they are qualified and fully familiar with the use of any specialised technology adapted for such customers and to address any other special requirements in dealing with these customers.
 Such training must be part of the staff's overall training requirements.

+Personal Banking

-Personal Banking BC-10.1.16 All Bahraini retail banks must provide special door step non-cash financial services to disabled customers .
+Bahraini retail banks must provide special door step non-cash financial services to disabled customers.

-MODULE BC: Business Conduct

-BC-10: Measures and Procedures for Services

-CHAPTER Provided to Disabled Customers by Bahraini
+MODULE BC: Business Conduct CHAPTER BC-10: Measures and Procedures for Services Provided to Disabled Customers by Bahraini Retail Banks

-Retail Banks